Good afternoon :)

 Concentration Risks

-NBFCs with high exposure to a single asset class (e.g., gold, 2-wheelers) or region (e.g., microfinance in eastern India) face heightened default risk in local stress events.
+NBFCs with high exposure to a single asset class (e.g., gold, two-wheelers) or region (e.g., microfinance in eastern India) face heightened default risk in local stress events.

 Factors to Consider Before Investing in NBFC Stocks